Muon $(g-2)$ in the B-LSSM: and transition magnetic moment of Majorana neutrinos in the B-LSSM

+For gaugino mass terms $M_1,\;M_2,\;\mu$ appeared in the mass matrices of chargino and neutralino, we take $m_0\equiv \mu=2M_1=2M_2$ in the following analyses for simplicity.
+It can be noted that $m_0$ plays an important role in the contributions to the muon anomalous MDM through both of the chargino-sneutrino loop and the neutralino-charged slepton loop.

-In the numerical calculation, we also considered the constraints from Higgs boson mass, Higgs decay modes $h\rightarrow \gamma\gamma,\;WW,\;ZZ,\;b\bar b,\;\tau\bar\tau$, and the B meson rare decay $\bar B\rightarrow X_s\gamma$.
-As we all know, the stop and sbottom quark affect the Higgs boson mass obviously in the supersymmetry models, and the B meson rare decay $\bar B\rightarrow X_s\gamma$ also depend the up-squark sector in the B-LSSM as shown in Ref.~\cite{Yang:2018fvw}.
-In order to clarify the considered constraints clearly, the mass matrices of up-squark and down-squark in the B-LSSM are given in appendix~\ref{appA}.
-In addition, the leading-log radiative corrections from stop and top quark to the mass of the SM-like Higgs boson are considered~\cite{70,71,72}.
+In the numerical calculation, we also consider the constraints from SM-like Higgs boson mass, Higgs boson decay modes $h\rightarrow \gamma\gamma,\;WW,\;ZZ,\;b\bar b,\;\tau\bar\tau$, and the B meson rare decay $\bar B\rightarrow X_s\gamma$.
+The stop and sbottom quark affect the Higgs boson mass obviously in supersymmetric models, and the $B$ meson rare decay $\bar B\rightarrow X_s\gamma$ also depends on the up-squark sector in the B-LSSM as shown in Ref.~\cite{Yang:2018fvw}.
+In order to explain the considered constraints clearly, the mass matrices of up-squark and down-squark in the B-LSSM are given in appendix~\ref{appA}.
+In addition, the leading-log radiative corrections from stop, top quark and sbottom, bottom quark to the mass of the SM-like Higgs boson are considered~\cite{70,71,72}.